-If you are a faculty member and wish to RSVP for the All-University Commencement, the Law School Send-Off Reception, and/or the Law School Convocation, click this link [RSVP link will be posted in January 2016].
+If you are a faculty member and wish to RSVP for the All-University Commencement, the Law School Send-Off Reception, and/or the Law School Convocation, a form will be made accessible through this website closer to Convocation.
 When you RSVP, you will also have the opportunity to submit academic attire orders.
-The deadline for faculty RSVPs is March 25, 2016.
+The deadline for faculty RSVPs is March 26, 2018.

 Read on for faculty-specific information about graduation events.

 Bronx, New York 10451